bmklei8p/formula-1-pitstop/README.md

 - need to update driver image with de vries X not being responsive on mobile sizes: works on desktop

-- on full race results page, when the driver is a lap down showing as a DNF -
+- on full race results page, when the driver is a lap down showing as a DNF - fixed

+7/26 -
+- Need track model to have both circuit name and official name for race - track pages will use circuit name for display.